johanf85/home-assistant-heating-configuration/index.md

 **Bedroom**

-*   Arduino with a DS18B20 temperature sensor connected via USB
+*   Arduino with a DS18B20 temperature sensor connected via USB to the Home Assistant server

 **Living room**